ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 3. Click the **Edit details** icon.

-   If you have created a cloud connection with 5 Gbps speed, you cannot increase the speed limit to 10 Gbps.
+If you have an existing cloud connection with 5 Gbps or lesser speed, you cannot increase the speed limit to 10 Gbps.
+You cannot modify a Cloud connection with 10 Gbps to be GRE capable by reducing the speed.
 {: note}

 4. Modify the details, review the pricing changes, and click **Save edits**.